 When consecutive operators have the same priority, the expression evaluates from left to right.
 This means that an expression such as a-b-c is evaluated as (a-b)-c.

 12.2.5 Remote Connection

-RTMC has the ability to connect to LoggerNet software running on another computer.
+As part of LoggerNetData, RTMC has the ability to connect to LoggerNet software running on another computer.
 By default RTMC connects to the computer where it is running.